lsymds/Filesystem/README.md

 # Baseline.Filesystem

+## Sponsor

+Proudly sponsored by BossLabs Ltd (https://bosslabs.co.uk) - they build scalable software solutions for businesses of all sizes.

 ## Baseline.Filesystem IS A WORK IN PROGRESS.
 DO NOT USE.

 Baseline.Filesystem is a storage and filesystem abstraction layer for modern .NET projects.
 Stop repeatedly implementing your own